GaijinEntertainment/DagorEngine/_docs/source/assets/lighting/photometric_lights.md

 ![How to Use](./_images/photometry_01.jpg)

 The rotation value also implicitly adjusts the scaling.
-These specified values should be close to the optimal values displayed in the *Asset Viewer*.
-If the values are too low, leading to a loss in texture quality, *daBuild* will display a warning and suggest the optimal values.
-If the scaling cannot store the texture properly, *daBuild* will produce an error.
+These specified values should be close to the optimal values displayed in the [Asset Viewer](../../dagor-tools/asset-viewer/asset-viewer/asset_viewer.md).
+If the values are too low, leading to a loss in texture quality, daBuild will display a warning and suggest the optimal values.
+If the scaling cannot store the texture properly, daBuild will produce an error.

 ### Blurring